barct/home-assistant-tools/README.md

 ## Integration Blueprints

-To integrate with Home Assistant, you can use the following blueprint:
+To integrate with Home Assistant, you can use the following blueprints:

 - [Ventana Blueprint](blueprints/ventana/ventana.yaml): A pre-configured automation blueprint for managing your smart home windows.
+- [Encendico Stats](blueprints/encendido_stats/encendido_stats.yaml): A blueprint for Accumulated time turned on (every minute)